 Most of the air and noise emissions are mostly restricted to mobile plant in the mine area and the fixed sources in the ore processing plant.
 The process plant will produce noise levels that are not expected to pose a significant issue as it will be located a long distance from established villages and is not expected to produce any noise and air quality nuisance.
-The process plant operates for 24 hours a day operation, 365 days a year.
-Mining operates 24 hours a day, 365 days a year.
+The process plant and the mining operation operates for 24 hours a day, 365 days a year.